Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 ####  How to accomplish this

 * Use the "fetchurl" skill to access the file located in the same directory.
 It's important to ensure you retrieve the raw representation of the file.<br>
-* Use the MDTI skill and the DefangUrl to create report.
+* Use the MDTI skill and the DefangUrl to create a report.

 ####   Example prompt: